-What’s the difference between a facelift and a mini facelift?
+What’s the difference between a traditional and a mini face-lift?

-Perhaps the most-requested version of the facelift at our Philadelphia office is the mini facelift, which addresses the lower third of the face.
+Perhaps the most-requested version of this procedure at our Philadelphia office is the mini facelift, which addresses the lower third of the face.
 Often called the lower facelift, this anti-aging surgery focuses on the lower cheeks to the chin.

 During the surgery, incisions are cleverly disguised around the folds of the ears so the doctor can access the area.
 The facial muscles are tightened, and any unwanted skin and fat are removed from the lower face.
 This procedure is best for patients who have noticed more extensive changes in the lower face, and seek to eliminate their jowls and related lines, including the nasolabial folds and marionette lines.
 Through a mini facelift, Dr. Wulc can redefine the jawline and streamline the upper neck.

 Yes.
-Many of our Philadelphia facelift patients have areas of concern that a facelift cannot address and combination procedures can be an excellent solution.
+Many of our patients have areas of concern that a facelift cannot address and combination procedures can be an excellent solution.

 Surgical procedures are often combined, especially when a patient has sagging skin in the upper face or volume loss.
 Fat replacement can be performed through autologous fat transfer or liposculpture, facial implants, or dermal fillers like Juvederm®, Restylane®, or Radiesse®.